-The hall was built by the villagers themselves on the vicarage orchard from mainly prefabricated concrete with work being carried out almost every evening and Saturday over a period of 12 months in 1951 and 1952.
+The original Church Hall was built by the villagers themselves on the vicarage orchard from mainly prefabricated concrete with work being carried out almost every evening and Saturday over a period of 12 months in 1951 and 1952.
 A kitchen extension was built in 1960, again by voluntary labour.

 It was built because the School buildings became no longer available for community use.
 The cost was raised by loans and fundraising in the village.